-These healthy morning glory muffins can be stored in an air-tight container at room temperature for up to 2 days.
-After that, I suggest storing them in the fridge or freezer to prevent molding and keep them as fresh as possible for days to come.
-They also freeze beautifully and make for a great breakfast or snack to stock up on!
+These Healthy Morning Glory Muffins can be stored in an air-tight container at room temperature for up to 2 days.
+After that, I suggest storing them in the fridge or freezer to prevent molding and to keep them as fresh as possible for days to come.
+They freeze beautifully and make for a great breakfast or snack to stock up on!

 Can I replace the flour in this muffin recipe with almond meal or coconut flour?

-I haven’t tried these morning glory muffins with almond flour, almond meal, or coconut flour, I can’t speak to how success these morning glory muffins will turn out when swapping the flours.
+I haven’t tried these Morning Glory Muffins with almond flour, almond meal, or coconut flour, so I can’t speak to how successful these Morning Glory Muffins will turn out when swapping the flours.